 Why Facebook Ad Can Be Stuck in Review

-First, you must understand that Facebook has a team dedicated to cross-checking every ad and they do it manually.
-This manual effort takes time and it is one of the reasons why Facebook ad can be stuck in review for so long.
+First, you must understand that Facebook has a team dedicated to cross-checking every ad, and they do it manually.
+This manual effort takes time, and it is one of the reasons why Facebook ads can be stuck in review for so long.

 There are chances that an ad doesn’t pass the initial review and may require further approval from a senior colleague.

-All of these scenarios combined may contribute to your Facebook Ad being in review for so long.
+These combined scenarios may contribute to your Facebook Ad being in review for so long.